-This paper contributes to the existing literature in two ways.
-First, we rederive the model of Gollier (2008) in continuous time (instead of discrete time), which allows us to derive the results fully analytically.
-Secondly, we relax the assumption that labor income is risk-free and allow for long-run correlation between labor and capital income and show that this will have large implications for optimal risk-sharing.
+This paper contributes to the existing literature in three ways.
+First, we relax the assumption that labor income is risk-free in Gollier (2008) by allowing for long-run correlation between labor and capital income and show that this will have large implications for optimal risk-sharing.
+In doing so, we rederive the model of Gollier (2008) in continuous time (instead of discrete time), which allows us to derive the results fully analytically.